philippinespire/pire_ssl_data_processing/README.md

 Then, make a copy of important files in the RC (usually only available in the login node):

-1. raw sequence files (this should had been done already but check again)
+1. raw sequence files (this should have been done already but check again)
 2. "contaminated" files (fq_fp1_clmp_fp2)
 3. "decontaminated" files (fq_fp1_clmp_fp2_fqscrn_repaired)
 4. best assembly (probably just the contigs.fasta and scaffolds.fasta for contam and decontam of best assembly)